awslabs/speech-representations/README.md

 - [BERTphone (phonetically-aware acoustic BERT for speaker and language recognition)](https://www.isca-speech.org/archive/Odyssey_2020/abstracts/93.html)
 - [DeCoAR 2.0 (deep contextualized acoustic representation with vector quantization)](https://arxiv.org/abs/2012.06659)

+**NOTE: This repo is not actively maintained.
+For future experiments with DeCoAR and DeCoAR 2.0, we suggest using [the S3PRL speech toolkit](https://github.com/s3prl/s3prl), which has active and standardized featurizer/upstream/downstream wrappers for these models.**

 ## Installation